Sarileru Neekevvaru: Music

 The music is composed by Devi Sri Prasad, collaborating with Mahesh Babu for the fifth time and with Anil Ravipudi for the second time after F2: Fun and Frustration.
 The lyrics were written by Devi Sri Prasad, Sri Mani and Ramajogayya Sastry.
 Composer Devi worked with a special orchestra in Europe for recording the film's soundtrack and score.
 The makers announced that the film features five songs and all of them will be released as singles, on five consecutive Mondays of the December month.
 The hashtag #MassMBMondays was trending on social media.

 The first single track titled "Mind Block" was released on 2 December 2019, which was sung by Ranina Reddy with Blaaze singing the rap versions.
 Devi recorded this song while he was recording two other songs for his upcoming two films, on the same day.
 The second single track "Suryudivo Chandrudivo" was released on 9 December 2019, which was rendered by B Praak.
 The song resembles numbers, like "Idhe Kadha Nee Katha" from Maharshi (2019) and "Srimanthuda" from Srimanthudu (2015), which were composed by Devi Sri Prasad.
 The lyrics talk about the protagonist's kindness and greatness.
 The third single track "He's So Cute" was released on 16 December 2019, which was sung by Madhu Priya.
 It is termed as a teasing-romantic number.
 The fourth single "Sarileru Neekkevvaru Anthem" was released on 23 December 2019.
 Sung by Shankar Mahadevan, it features an orchestra from Europe, which recorded the film's score.
 The fifth single track "Daang Daang" was released on 30 December 2019, which was sung by Nakash Aziz and Lavita Lobo.
 The full album was released on 5 January 2020.

 Release

 Home media

 The satellite rights of the film were sold to Gemini TV, which premiered it on 25 March 2020 for the first time on eve of Ugadi and in its first Television premier movie recorded a TRP of 23.4.
 The film's digital rights were acquired by Amazon Prime Video and made available for streaming since 1 March 2020.

 Dubbed versions

 The film was dubbed and released in Tamil as Ivanukku Sariyana Aal Illai in 2020.
 The Tamil version was released across 200 plus theaters in Tamil Nadu.
-The Hindi dubbed version titled Sarileru was directly premiered on Goldmines TV channel on 15 August 2022.
 The film was also dubbed and released in Kannada as Major Ajay Krishna and in Malayalam as Krishnan.